 Sandra Klowak - Winnipeg/Treaty 1, Canada

-I weave and sculpt with human hair, based on the historic craft of Victorian hairwork, which exploded in popularity during the 1800s.
+I make art with human and pet hair, based on the historic craft of Victorian hairwork, which exploded in popularity during the 1800s.
 Hairwork was used to memorialize the dead as well as to celebrate friendship, romantic bonds and kinship between the living.
-The weaving technique I use is historic, but I bring my own modern perspective to this traditional art form.
+The techniques I use are historic, but I bring my own modern perspective to this traditional art form.

 Read more about my work in this profile in the Winnipeg Free Press and on Episode 1 of the podcast Victorian Samplings.